Huegoxaga/notes/sql/README.md

 - `dual` is a “dummy” table in Oracle that has 1 row and 1 column – Used whenever a single value is needed

-## GUI Tools
+## Database Tools

-- It is used as the "frontend" of database server for development purpose
+- Tools for connecting to the database server for testing and maintainance purpose

 ### SQL Developer

+- Used for Oracle Database
 - SET command
   - it only effect the current session
     - To set all sessions, a connection startup script can be created and set in `Tools / Preferences...`